ManyDogsProject/manydogsproject.github.io/manydogs1.md

 ---
 layout: single
-title: ManyDogs 1
+title: ""
-permalink: /manydogs1/
+permalink: /md1/
+author_profile: true

 ---

-# Social Communication
+# ManyDogs 1: Social Communication

 The first ManyDogs study (MD1) investigates domestic dogs' understanding of a common human gesture, the point.
 Previous research shows that dogs usually follow pointing cues, but whether they do so because they are following a communicative cue from a human partner or because they feel compelled to follow the gesture as a command is still debated.